 The materials in the archive are primarily authored and published by Europeans, but the ECDA aims to use digital tools to “remix” the archive and foreground the presence and contributions of enslaved and free African, Afro-creole, and indigenous peoples in the Caribbean world.

-The project team includes Professors Elizabeth Maddock Dillon and Nicole N. Aljoe, as well as Ph.D. students Nicole Keller Day, Benjamin Doyle, Dania Dwyer, David Medina, Elizabeth Polcha, and Lara Roberts.
+The project team includes Professors Elizabeth Maddock Dillon and Nicole N. Aljoe, as well as Ph.D. students Benjamin Doyle, Dania Dwyer, Nicole Keller, David Medina, Sarah Payne, Elizabeth Polcha, Alanna Prince, and Lara Roberts.